 The Latest: Chief: Hussle killing involved personal dispute

-LOS ANGELES (AP) — The Latest on the killing of rapper Nipsey Hussle (all times local):
+LOS ANGELES (AP) — The Latest on the killing of rapper Nipsey Hussle outside his clothing store in Los Angeles (all times local):

 9:45 a.m.